M4n0zz/BBMenu/README.md

 Feel free to fork, reuse, or propose new modules!
 - You can find me in [GCRI Discord server](https://discord.gg/EA7jxJ6), ping @M4n0z.
+- You can also get BBMenu ready to play in your save file or support my work [here](https://github.com/M4n0zz).
-- For personalised requests and collaborations you can also contact me at: manoz.dev25@gmail.com
+- For personalised requests and collaborations feel free to contact me at: manoz.dev25@gmail.com

 ---